DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 ### First round

 In addition to making our homepage more in line with our new strategy, we were getting requests from users who fall into our "domain learner" user type.
 They were saying they wanted summarized numbers on the homepage so they wouldn't have to dig through the [Explore Data](https://revenuedata.doi.gov/explore/) page to find them.
-Because of this, we started by testing designs for this on the existing home page.
+Because of this, we started by testing designs for this on the existing homepage.
 We [tested 6 options](https://github.com/ONRR/doi-extractives-data/blob/research/research/20_fledglingfox/Results.md) with users matching a variety of user types.
 We landed on a couple options to test in the second round.

 ![homepage prototypes, we showed 6 prototypes to users, all of the prototypes summarized production, revenue, and disbursements data, one prototype shown is a sankey diagram, which shows the flow of money between its source and what it funds](./homepage-concepts.png)